-Ms. Kling stated that 4 new Resurfacing Projects were added to the plan for fiscal year 2016.
-These are Alabama Highway 53 from South of I-565 to South of Intersection with Mastin Lake Road.
-US 72 from East Perimeter Parkway resurfacing & 2 foot safety widening on US 431, south of Old Highway 431 to South of Victorian Lane, and US 431 from Madison/Marshall County Line to Old Hwy 431.
+Ms. Kling stated that 4 new resurfacing projects were added to the plan for fiscal year 2016.
+These are Alabama Highway 53 from South of I-565 to South of Intersection with/Mastin Lake Road; US 72 from East Perimeter Parkway resurfacing & 2 foot safety widening on US 431, south of Old Highway 431 to South of Victorian Lane; and US 431 from Madison/Marshall County Line to Old Hwy 431.

-Ms. Kling stated that next category of funds with new projects is the Transportation Alternatives Program.
-This program allocated funding for greenways/bikes and ped access; the other types of types of projects that do not involve motorized transportation.
+Ms. Kling stated the next category of funds with new projects, is the Transportation Alternatives Program.
+This program allocates funding for greenways/bikes and pedestrian access; the other types of types of projects that do not involve motorized transportation.
 The Madison Downtown Streetscape project was deleted per City of Madison's request.
-The City of Madison has not abandoned this project.
-They have decided to fund the project themselves.
+The City of Madison has not abandoned this project, but they have decided to fund the project themselves.
 The EUL Bike/Ped Corridor from Redstone Arsenal to Governors Drive West was added.
-The allocated for construction is \$115,000 for fiscal 2017.
-Additionally, the Aldridge Creek Greenway Extension from Weatherly Road to Esslinger Road was added in the total amount \$1,020,000 for fiscal year 2017.
+The amount allocated for construction is \$115,000 for fiscal 2017.
+Additionally, the Aldridge Creek Greenway Extension from Weatherly Road to Esslinger Road in the total amount \$1,020,000 dollars for fiscal year 2017.

-Ms. Kling discussed the Transit Section of the Plan next.
-She said allocations for FY 2015 have been retained until the final the Final 2016-2019 TIP is developed and adopted.
+Ms. Kling discussed the Transit Section and explained the allocations for FY 2015 have been retained until the final the Final 2016-2019 TIP is developed and adopted.
 Madison County's TRAM Program for FY 2016-2019 has a total estimated allocation of close to \$2 million.
-The City of Huntsville's Transit Program for FY 2016-2019 is estimated to be over \$18.7 million.
+The FTA allocation for City of Huntsville's Transit Program for FY 2016-2019 is estimated to be over \$18.7 million.

 Ms. Kling said that the last funding category is Regionally Significant Projects.
-Federal Regulations require that projects funded without Federal Aid be included in the TIP if they serve major planned developments or activity centers and/or serves regional transportation needs.
+Federal regulations require that projects funded without federal aid be included in the TIP if they serve major planned developments or activity centers or serves regional transportation needs.
 Four locally funded projects meet the criteria, and have been added to the plan.
-These Four projects involve 100% local investment from the City of Huntsville, Madison County, and the City of Madison of over \$84.8 million.
+These 4 projects involve 100% local investment from the City of Huntsville, Madison County, and the City of Madison of over \$84.8 million.

-Ms. Kling stated that these projects are Greenbrier Road from Old Hwy 20 to 5000 ft North of Old Hwy 20 with the City of Huntsville committing \$10.2 million in local funds in fiscal year 2016 for this project; Old Hwy 20 from County Line Road to Segers Road with the City of Huntsville committing nearly \$5.6 million in local funds in fiscal year 2016 for this project; I-565 and Madison Blvd Interchange Modification for Resolute Way Access at Redstone Arsenal with the City of Huntsville committing UT scheduled for FY 2019.
-The City's commitment for UT and CN is \$37.5 million.
-The I-565 Interchange near Zierdt Road was added for the City of Madison and Madison County with relocation and construction scheduled for FY 2016.
-The amount the City of Madison and Madison County commitment for UT and CN is \$26.5 million.
+Ms. Kling stated these projects are Greenbrier Road from Old Hwy 20 to 5000 feet north of Old Hwy 20, with the City of Huntsville committing \$10.2 million in local funds in fiscal year 2016 for this project; Old Hwy 20 from County Line Road to Segers Road with the City of Huntsville committing nearly \$5.6 million in local funds in fiscal year 2016 for this project; I-565 and Madison Blvd Interchange Modification for Resolute Way Access at Redstone Arsenal with the City of Huntsville committee \$37.5 million.
+An Interchange at I-565 near Zierdt Road was added for the City of Madison and Madison County with utility relocation and construction scheduled for FY 2016.
+The City Madison and Madison County commitment for utility relocation and construction is \$26.5 million.

-Ms. Kling added, that with the Financial Commitments for the Draft FY 2016-2019 TIP for Federal Aid Road Improvements, including all required matching funds, over \$264 million is committed; for Transit over \$24.7 million; for Transportation Alternatives over \$1.1 million and for Regionally Significant projects over \$84.8 million of local funds.
+Ms. Kling added, that with the financial commitments for the Draft FY 2016-2019 TIP for federal aid road improvements, including all required matching funds, over \$264 million is committed; for Transit over \$24.7 million; for Transportation Alternatives over \$1.1 million and for Regionally Significant projects over \$84.8 million of local funds.
 This reflects a total investment of over \$374.6 million for all projects and programs in the area.

-Ms. Graham made a motion to recommend approval of Resolution 10-15; which was duly seconded by Mr. Majors and carried unanimously.
+Mr. Whitley made a motion to recommend approval of Resolution 10-15; which was duly seconded by Mr. Weaver and carried unanimously.